-An examination of the EM data recorded at multiple flight heights over the Tellus Bundoran Test Line (Kiyan et al., in review) indicates that most of the coherent data are present in the first two principal components (or singular values) (Figure 3.6).
-In the upper panel of Figure 3.6, it is apparent that all singular value amplitudes are low for flight heights equal to and greater than 120 m; that significant amplitudes are found in singular values 1 and 2 for flight heights of 90 m and lower; and that significant amplitudes are found in singular values 1, 2 and 3 for flight heights of 80 m and lower.
+An examination of the EM data recorded at multiple flight heights over the Tellus Bundoran Test Line (Kiyan et al., in review) indicates that most of the coherent data are present in the first two principal components (or singular values) (Figure 3.3).
+In the upper panel of Figure 3.3, it is apparent that all singular value amplitudes are low for flight heights equal to and greater than 120 m; that significant amplitudes are found in singular values 1 and 2 for flight heights of 90 m and lower; and that significant amplitudes are found in singular values are found in singular values 1, 2 and 3 for flight heights of 80 m and lower.